claudecodeguide.dev

 }

-The four moments you can hook into:
+Four moments you can hook into:

-• PreToolUse - before Claude calls a tool (Read, Write, Bash, etc.)
+• PreToolUse: before Claude calls a tool (Read, Write, Bash, etc.)

-• PostToolUse - after a tool completes
+• PostToolUse: after a tool completes

-• SessionStart - when a new session opens
+• SessionStart: when a new session opens

-• SessionEnd - when the session closes
+• SessionEnd: when the session closes

 Common uses: auto-format files after Claude writes them, run a security scan before commits, log what Claude does in CI.